 I’ve grown accustomed to their flavor roasted in some cumin and covered with some delicious cheese.
 Beets can store most of the winter, can be pickled, or eaten fresh.
 Their greens are also very nutrient-dense making this another winner for the self-sufficient garden.

 Tips to Grow a Self Sufficient Garden

 Choose The Right Varieties

 You picked the vegetables to make sure your garden is providing your family with food, now you need to pick the varieties.
-It can be easy to be overwhelmed when you look at all of those seed catalogues in the winter.
+It can be easy to be overwhelmed when you look at all of those seed catalogs in the winter.
 So many beautiful varieties you can grow.